kendsdavs/relief-student/README.md

   ```
   In Terminal, you should notice the following message:

-  > You need to create a database and return database info.
-Get Crackin'.
-See [https://pouchdb.com/api.html](https://pouchdb.com/api.html)
+  >  Success!

   If you see this message, congratulations!
-Now, get crackin'!